What is I.B.I?

 If you are the new owner of a property and need to register to pay IBI you will need to provide a photocopy of the title deeds (Escritura) and a copy of the last I.B.I receipt for your property.
-New owners are obliged to do this within two months of purchasing a Spanish property so it is best do this as soon as possible.
+New owners are obliged to do this within two months of purchasing a Spanish property so it is best to do this as soon as possible.

 What Happens if I Do Not Pay my I.B.I on Time?

-You may be liable to a penalty of around 5-20% of the total I.B.I bill.
+You may be liable to a penalty or surcharge of around 5-20% of the total I.B.I bill.
 The amount of penalty depends on how long it takes you to pay the bill.
 For example, if you pay the bill prior to the final demand you may get fined a penalty of 5%.
 If you pay after the final notice, you may get fined 10%.

 Penalties of up to 20% can be levied and ultimately failure to pay I.B.I on a property can eventually result in the loss of the property.

 Can I Pay my I.B.I Tax Via the Internet?

 If your IBI is collected by S.U.M.A you have the option of paying online via their website.
 Visit www.suma.es for information.